Yellow-bellied marmot: Distribution and habitat

 The yellow-bellied marmot lives in southwestern Canada and western United States, including the Rocky Mountains and the Sierra Nevada.
 Northwards, its range extends into the southern British Columbia and goes eastwards up to the montane and basin regions of Wyoming, eastern Montana, Colorado, and southern Alberta.

 Southwards, its range extends into northern New Mexico.
 It inhabits steppes, meadows, talus fields, and other open habitats, sometimes on the edge of deciduous or coniferous forests.
 In Colorado, they are found from as low as 5400 ft to over 14000 ft of elevation.
 In central and eastern Washington, they are common at low elevations.
+While not native to the area, they have been found in the San Francisco Bay Area.
+Naturalists report they travel down out of the Sierra in the engine compartments of vehicles as they are notorious for seeking sweet-smelling radiator fluid.

 They are found in valleys, meadows, and foothills, and tend to occupy open areas which are free of vegetation.
 Their territory is about 6 acres around a number of burrows dug during the summer.
 Although they sometimes burrow underneath trees and buildings, they typically choose to dig burrows under rocks, as it is less likely to be visible to predators.
 These predators include foxes, dogs, coyotes, wolves, and eagles.
 Upon seeing a predator, the yellow-bellied marmot whistles to warn the others in the area, (Note: This gives the Yellow-bellied marmot the nickname "whistle pig".) after which it typically hides in a nearby rock pile until there is no more threat.